movidius/ncsdk/docs/py_api/Status.md

 MVNC_MVCMD_NOT_FOUND |The file named MvNCAPI.mvcmd is installed in the mvnc directory.
 This message means that the file has been moved or installer failed.
 MVNC_NO_DATA |No data to return.
 MVNC_GONE |The graph or device has been closed during the operation.
 MVNC_UNSUPPORTED_GRAPH_FILE |The graph file is corrupt or may have been created with an incompatible prior version of the NCS toolkit.
-Try to recompile the graph file with the version of the Toolkit that corresponds to the API version.
+Try to recompile the graph file with the version of the toolkit that corresponds to the API version.
-MVNC_MYRIAD_ERROR |An error has been reported by the Movidius™ VPU.
+MVNC_MYRIAD_ERROR |An error has been reported by the Intel® Movidius™ VPU.
 Use MVNC_DEBUGINFO.